gofr-dev/gofr/docs/advanced-guide/publishing-custom-metrics/page.md

 3. Histogram
 4. Gauge

-If any metric other than defaults provided, you can create them using custom metrics as shown below.
+If any custom metric is required, it can be created by using custom metrics as shown below:

 ## Usage